Version 1.32, 27 April 2005

 The site visit is an essential part of the application.
 Among other questions at least the following topics should be covered:

-All FIRST participants are expected to meet at least the MUST criteria as laid out in Appendix A and Appendix B. In order to do that the participant will send in data to the FSS, like filled-in Appendix A/B, PGP keys etc - these data will have to be provided on a trusted basis.
+All FIRST participants are expected to meet at least the MUST criteria as laid out in Full Member Form (Appendix A) and Liaison Form (Appendix B).
+In order to do that the participant will send in data to the FSS, like filled-in Appendix A/B, PGP keys etc - these data will have to be provided on a trusted basis.